 Definition of a Short Sale

 A short sale differs greatly from a foreclosure.
-Simply stated, a short sale is when an owner makes an agreement with the lender to sell the house for less than the mortgage is worth.
-However, because the sale price does not compensate for the seller’s entire mortgage, the seller’s credit will suffer and they may also be susceptible to tax consequences.
+If you’ve ever wondered What is a Short Sale, a short sale is when an owner makes an agreement with the lender to sell the house for less than the mortgage is worth.
+However, because the sales price does not compensate for the seller’s entire mortgage, the seller’s credit will suffer and they may also be susceptible to tax consequences.
 In addition, short sales require that the lender accept the buyer’s offer as opposed to in a normal sale where the seller accepts the buyer’s offer.

 Short Sale Process